blct-w/Pedrl-Algorithm/README.md

 # Run and test

 To help those unfamiliar with C# quickly evaluate the performance of PDERL and XPDERL, we provide executables that run on x64 Windows which already contain full dependencies.
 You just need to **double-click to run it** as the administrator.
-The file in: "./Compiled_file/win_x64/xpderl.exe", or you can download it here: [bin.zip](https://github.com/blct-w/Pedrl-Algorithm/releases/download/v2.0/bin.zip).
+The start exe is: "./Compiled_file/win_x64/xpderl.exe", or you can download it here: [bin.zip](https://github.com/blct-w/Pedrl-Algorithm/releases/download/v2.0/bin.zip).
 It works just as well as by debugging the code directly.
 When run the exe or start debug by VS2019, the default url for the start page is [http://localhost:8000/](http://localhost:8000/).
 You can theoretically access this address on any browser, but for the best experience, we recommend you access it on Edge or Chrome.

 The Start Page looks like:
 ![startpage.png](./README_IMG/startpage.png "StratPage")